 Me: Remember how that didn’t happen?

-Dad: Katie has therapy [via video chat] in like 5 minutes.
+Dad: Stella has therapy [via video chat] in like 5 minutes.

 Me: That’s okay.
 It doesn’t have to be now or today.
 Just sometime.
 I miss hanging out.

 Dad: All right.
-Katie, time to stop your video.
+Stella, time to stop your video.